 The value of the time, effort and money spent retrofitting their online channels became abundantly clear when they had to close their stores at the outset of the pandemic.
 With customers stuck inside, The Entertainer saw skyrocketing demand online for both delivery and click and collect orders.
 Their timely online investments made it possible to meet that demand.

-Flexible fulfillment is a requirement today.
+Flexible fulfillment is a requirement for retailers today.
 Ship-to-store, ship-from-store, and BOPIS (buy online, pickup in store) options rule the retail experience.

 Checking stock was an essential feature of their omnichannel capabilities because they didn’t want shoppers to encounter any “out-of-stock” signs when stores reopened and shoppers felt comfortable returning.
 Instead, consumers were able to check online to see if the toys they wanted were at their local store.
 Then, the trip to the store – with masks, hand sanitizer, and maybe children in tow – was all worth it.